Francescam31/Software_Design/software_design.md

 3.
-A class diagram would be most useful in OOD because it shows how the classes connect with each other and represent inheritance, abstract classes and interfaces.
+A class diagram would be most useful in OOD because it shows how the classes interact with each other and represent inheritance, abstract classes and interfaces.

 4.